 “Their presence has been below the radar, but their wine consumption continues to increase, representing 34 percent of an average winery’s sales and growing.
 Indications suggest the majority of current growth in the above $9 wine category is coming from this generation.
 They are perfectly positioned to surpass the baby boomers as the dominant cohort in fine wine consumption by around 2022.”

 Trends show that younger generations are not spending exorbitant amounts of money on expensive wine.

-Gen X and Millennials, despite their waning interest, are focusing on a more casual style of drinking.
+Wine trends for Gen X and Millennials, despite their waning interest, focus on a more casual style of drinking.

 They don’t want nor do they need to display their wealth with a $200 bottle of something imported from God knows where.